CeMOS-Mannheim/MALDIcellassay/README.md

 # MALDIcellassay

-Detects high variance signals and generates dose-response curves to further investigate candidate signals from MALDI cell-based assays.
-More information in [Unger et al., 2021](https://doi.org/10.1038/s41596-021-00624-z).
+Conduct automated cell-based assays using Matrix-Assisted Laser Desorption/Ionization (MALDI) methods for high-throughput screening of signals responsive to treatments.
+The package efficiently identifies high variance signals and fits dose-response curves to them.
+Quality metrics such as Z', V', log2-Fold-Change, and Curve response score (CRS) are provided for evaluating the potential of signals as biomarkers.
+The methodologies were introduced by [Weigt et al. (2018)](https://doi.org/10.1038/s41598-018-29677-z) and first release as the `MALDIcellassay`-package in [Unger et al. (2021)](https://doi.org/10.1038/s41596-021-00624-z).

 ## Main Functionality